A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 • Assist in the development of a trauma anesthesia curriculum for trainees.

-• The Fellow should plan to present their QI or research project to the department at the end of their fellowship, as well as at a regional or national conference (ASA, IRS, TAS).
+• The clinical instructor should plan to present their QI or research project to the department at the end of the program, as well as at a regional or national conference (ASA, IRS, TAS).
 Departmental funding will be provided for conference attendance.

 Completion of a trauma anesthesia case log, including at a minimum, participation in: